 Bill Shoesmith.
 Sergeant, canteen truck driver and Desert Providore extraordinaire.

-The long life of one of our dedicated 3 Squadron WWII ground-crew is described in this Western Australian newspaper article.
+The long life of one of our dedicated 3 Squadron WWII ground-crew is described in this West Australian newspaper article.

 Chas Wannan, a popular Kittyhawk and Mustang Flight Leader.